rminami/tm-simulator/README.md

 # Turing machine simulator

-A simulator for Turing machines.
+A Turing machine simulator. \
+Written for CS3052 Computational Complexity at the University of St Andrews.

 ## Usage